-Finally, of course, the Bureau of Prisons has some institutions which are strictly for in-patient medical care and surgery, if needed.
+Of course, the Bureau of Prisons has some institutions which are strictly for in-patient medical care and surgery, if needed.
 The hardest part for the family, I believe, is not having a choice in the health care of their loved one during confinement.
 But focusing on the positives of the Bureau of Prisons' system can help, even if that system is more impersonal to the inmate than private medical practice is.
 Finally, the family can be assured that each Bureau of Prisons Region has a Regional Health Services Administrator, who is usually open to knowing about serious and significant health care concerns, should an inmate believe medical needs are not being adequately addressed.
+[See Chapter 7, Medical Care in the Bureau of Prisons, for more information.]